 If you are leaving your hotel room to visit a location, kindly keep your important documents in your bag, lock it up, drop your key at the reception or go with it if you don’t have confidence that your items will be safe upon your return.

 In this way, your bags and all their contents will be safe, and you can raise alarm should any strange thing happen to your bag in your absence.
 Some travel experts say it is better to drop your keys with the reception than travelling with them anywhere you are going.
 However, if you are uncomfortable with the place you lodge, the best thing would be to change to a new hotel or location.
-Don’t lodge in a place that will make you vulnerable to be robbed or attacked by hoodlums.
+Don’t lodge in a place that will make you vulnerable to being robbed or attacked by hoodlums.

-Rule 3: Get organized
+Bag Safety Rule 3 – Get organized

 Travel advisors confirmed that organization is the most effective defence, and being organized is one of the best things that can ever happen to your trip.
 Don’t be disorganized, because if you are disorganized you will lose precious items, waste time, and be a likely target for pickpockets or thieves.